 - Projecting loads Loads extending 4 feet or more to the rear of a vehicle must be marked with a red flag during the day.
-At night or when visibility is poor, the vehicle must have a red light visible for 500 feet. - Back-up lights Vehicles may have one or more backup lights which shall emit a white or amber light without glare; however, they may not be on when the vehicle is moving forward. - Spotlights Only one spotlight is allowed on a vehicle.
+At night or when visibility is poor, the vehicle must have a red light visible for 500 feet. - Back-up lights Vehicles may have one or more backup lights that must emit a white or amber light without glare; however, they may not be on when the vehicle is moving forward. - Spotlights Only one spotlight is allowed on a vehicle.
 When approaching another vehicle, it must be directed neither to the left nor more than 100 feet ahead.
-A vehicle may not have more than four 300 candlepower lights burning. - Flashing or moving lights Flashing or moving lights other than turn signals or hazard indicators are prohibited, except for police or designated emergency vehicles. - Red lights Red lights visible from the front are prohibited, except for police or designated emergency vehicles. - Running board lights Limited to one on each side and must be non-glare white or amber lights. - Cowl or fender lamps Only two lights are allowed and must be non-glare, white or amber lights - Studded tires Pneumatic tires with metal studs are illegal except for vehicles used by mail carriers in rural areas between November 15 and April 1; vehicles displaying Persons with Disabilities or Disabled Veteran plates between November 15 and April 1 (owners must live on a county or township road in an unincorporated area); agricultural tractors or traction engines; agricultural machinery, including wagons, being used for agricultural towing purposes; or road-building machinery operated at a speed of less than 10 mph. - Televisions or video Televisions or video recording monitors that can be seen from the driver's seat are prohibited while the vehicle is in motion.
-Watching or streaming a live video on a cellphone is a violation of Illinois law. - Antique vehicles Special rules for lamps, brakes, lights (head, tail and stop lights) and turn signals apply to vehicles more than 25 years old.
+A vehicle may not have more than four 300 candlepower lights burning. - Flashing or moving lights Flashing or moving lights other than turn signals or hazard indicators are prohibited, except for police or designated emergency vehicles, which includes fire protection district vehicles. - Red lights Red lights visible from the front are prohibited, except for police or designated emergency vehicles. - Running board lights Limited to one on each side and must be non-glare white or amber lights. - Cowl or fender lamps Only two lights are allowed and must be non-glare, white or amber lights. - Studded tires Pneumatic tires with metal studs are illegal except for vehicles used by mail carriers in rural areas between November 15 and April 1; vehicles displaying Persons with Disabilities or Disabled Veteran plates between November 15 and April 1 (owners must live on a county or township road in an unincorporated area); agricultural tractors or traction engines; agricultural machinery, including wagons, being used for agricultural towing purposes; or road-building machinery operated at a speed of less than 10 mph. - Televisions or video Televisions or video recording monitors that can be seen from the driver's seat are prohibited while the vehicle is in motion.
+Watching or streaming a live video on a cellphone is a violation of Illinois law. - Antique vehicles Special rules for lamps, brakes, lights (head, tail, and stop lights), and turn signals apply to vehicles more than 25 years old.
 For more information, call the Secretary of State's office at 800-252-8980 or visit ilsos.gov. - Radar jamming device Possession and use of radar jamming devices is prohibited in all vehicles.

-1. Within how vehicle? a.
+1. Within how ma another vehicle a.
 250 feet b.
 400 feet c.
-500 feet many feet is a driver required to dim the headlights before meeting another 2.
-Headlights r ☐ True nust be lighted from sunset to sunrise. ☐ False 3.
-A car must h nave a horn that can be heard from a distance of 200 feet.
-4. Tinted winde ☐ True ows are not allowed on the front windshield of a vehicle. ☐ False 5. eo recording monitors that can be seen from the driver's seat are permitted hicle is in motion. ☐ False 6.
-Turn signals must be visible for 300 feet. □ False
+500 feet ny feet is a driver required to dim the headlights before meeting?
+2. Headlights mus ☐ True t be lighted from sunset to sunrise. ☐ False 3.
+A car must have ☐ True e a horn that can be heard from a distance of 200 feet. - False 4.
+Tinted windows ☐ True s are not allowed on the front windshield of a vehicle. \square False 5. ecording monitors that can be seen from the driver's seat are a the vehicle is in motion.
+6. Turn signals mu ☐ True ist be visible for 300 feet. ☐ False